DEVITY-IOT/devity-iot.github.io/website/docs/keynoa-interfaces.md

 ### Zero Touch Provisioning Configuration

+With intelligent rules as the foundation, easily determine the provisioning requirements for new devices.
+KEYNOA adheres to the API-first principle, seamlessly integrating as middleware alongside existing MES, SCADA, or cloud solutions.
 Zero-touch provisioning must be defined in advance, utilizing KEYNOA's corresponding APIs.
-With intelligent rules as the foundation, easily determine the provisioning requirements for new devices.
-KEYNOA adheres to the API-first principle, seamlessly integrating as middleware alongside existing MES, SCADA, or cloud solutions

 For all other use cases, DEVITY also offers a user interface (UI) in the form of a web-based single page application.

 ### External PKIs

-Although KEYNOA includes a full-fledged certificate management system, there is the possibility of integrating an external certificate management system.
+Although KEYNOA includes a full-fledged certificate management system, it offers also the option to integrate external certificate management systems.

 ### Secret Manager